barollet/tsumego-a-gogo/README.md

 # Folder hierarchy
 - `frontend` see in the frontend directory specific folders.
+- `backend` Django app to aggregate all the other backend apps into a single API.
 - `tsumego_core` backend django app to store tsumegos in the database.
 SGF facilities are also found here.